+Conduct gap analysis and identify potential joint work so as to build upon existing international standards rather than creating new ones and avoid duplication of works and conflicting standards.

+Invite experts to this FG from relevant organizations (see 2.2 above).

-Develop documents which reflects how technologies enable applications and services by the underlying nature of the ecosystem including best practices of policy and regulatory framework, risk assessment methodologies and business models being used.
+Develop documents which reflect how technologies enable applications and services by the underlying nature of the ecosystem including best practices of policy and regulatory framework, risk assessment methodologies and business models being used.

 Develop technical reports on the definitions of terminologies and taxonomy for applications and services based on different digital COVID-19 certificates and its ecosystem.

-Develop a report on the potential barriers for the deployment of services based on different digital COVID-19 certificates.
+Develop a report on the potential barriers for the deployment of services based on different digital COVID-19 certificates and on the impacts of digital maturity (e.g. the “digital divide”), especially in low-resource settings.

 Study and analyse the implications of mandating interoperability and interconnection of services based on different digital COVID-19 certificates.
 This will include the development of a security standardization roadmap for interoperable services based on different digital COVID-19 certificates taking into consideration the interoperability challenges and best practices.

-Study and analyse the implications of standards for cross border entries.
+Study and analyse the implications of standards for cross border transactions .

-Study and analyse technology competitiveness issues that may hinder the deployment of services based on different digital COVID-19 certificates.
+Study and analyse technology competitiveness issues that may hinder the deployment of services based on different digital COVID-19 certificates and highlight equity concerns that may exist with specific technology choices as outlined in Section 2 of DDCC:VS

 Organise regional thematic workshops to collect inputs from various stakeholders.
-The workshops will be a platform to investigate best practices for the harmonization of legal and regulatory framework for applications and services based on digital COVID-19 certificates globally, including testing and certification for interoperability of COVID-19 certificates based services.
+The workshops will be a platform to investigate best practices for the harmonization of legal and regulatory framework for applications and services based on digital COVID-19 certificates globally, including testing and certification for interoperability of COVID-19 certificate-based services.
 The workshops will bring together the Telecommunication Regulators, Policy makers and other relevant parties to identify issues and priorities, exchange information and best practices through peer learning and knowledge dissemination processes and identifying possible policy interventions enabling ICT inclusion.
+Deliberate efforts will be made to ensure workshop attendees from low-and middle-income countries are well represented.

 Draft technical reports describing and addressing the standardization gaps and identifying future standardization work for ITU-T study groups in services based on different digital COVID-19 certificates.